Shoreline Student Learning Outcomes

 The SSLOs presented below represent the culmination of a three-year, data-informed revision process that engaged the entire Shoreline campus community, including students, advisory committees, faculty, staff, and administrators.
 The revision began in Fall of 2020, and the outcomes were approved in Spring of 2023.

-Shoreline assesses students' attainment of SSLOs on an annual basis (two per year), with each ouotcome assessed on a three-year cycle.
+Shoreline assesses students' attainment of SSLOs on an annual basis (two per year), with each outcome assessed on a three-year cycle.

-Communication refers to written, spoken and sign language, noverbal cues, and listening skills.
+Communication refers to written, spoken and sign language, nonverbal cues, and listening skills.
 Each degree program includes one version from each of the two categories described below.

 Students will express their ideas in written forms in a variety of contexts, considering various audiences, diverse perspectives, and cultural differences.